 The Saints Row series has always given players the opportunity to grow into immensely strong characters.
 In the reimagined version of Saints Row, players have access to a variety of different perks, which allow them to accomplish their goals via the use of ridiculous weapons or powers.
-That is why we have curated the Saints Row best Perks guide for the players so that they can unlock these first and make the Boss overpowered in the game.
+That is why we have curated the Saints Row best Perks guide for the players to unlock these first and make the Boss overpowered in the game.

 Best Minor Perks